UF-CIS4301-Project/California-Collison-Insights/backend/README.md

   - any year from `2003` to `2020`, does not have to be smaller than `year_end`
 - `year_end` - optional, the upper bound of the year filter
   - any year from `2003` to `2020`, does not have to be larger than `year_start`
-- `month` - optional, the specific month to filter by
+- `month` - optional, the month to filter by
   - any month in `MM` format from `01` to `12`
 - `age_range` - optional, the age ranges of the at-fault driver to filter results by, valid inputs are as follows:
   - `16-19`